solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 as it is to metallic oxides to form what are known as hydrated

-J. L. Smith— Carbon Compounds in Meteorites.
+J. L. Smith--- Carbon Compounds in Meteorites.
 441

 oxides.
 If, however, it is to be considered as combined in a